 Google Analytics is a (usually) free web tracking tool, and the most popular visitor analytics service.
 It tracks users across websites it is installed on, and provides data on how people are using and interacting with the site.
 The majority of websites that use Google Analytics are using Universal Analytics.

-In October 2020 Google launched Google Analytics 4, and last month Google announced that Universal Analytics (sometimes called GA3) will no longer process new data from 1st July 2023.
+In October 2020 Google launched Google Analytics 4, and in March 2022 Google announced that Universal Analytics (sometimes called GA3) will no longer process new data from 1st July 2023.
 This leaves just over one year to make the transition to Google Analytics 4.
 After this date, Google’s analytics solution for websites will be Google Analytics 4.

 Google Analytics 4 marks a large shift in terms of both measurement and reporting moving from session based to event based.
 The new version is cited as privacy-focussed, as it will eventually become a cookie-less solution and as standard has IP anonymization on by default.
 It will also utilise machine learning to fill in the gaps of web users who opt-out of cookie tracking and help make predictions on your data.